quandl/quandl-excel-windows/README.md

 1. Ensure the setup project is signed `Quandl.Excel.Addin.Setup -> 6 Prepare for Release => Releases => SingleImage => Signing`
   * See [SIGNING](SIGNING.md)
+  * In the middle of this process you will need to actually build the addin:
+   	- First you should do:
+      		Have 6 out 8 projects loaded.
+Proceed to “rebuild” main solution ‘quandl-excel-windows-adx’.
+	- During the break in signing script, when prompted to build the actual AddinSetup installer, do:
+      		“Build” the Quandl.Excel.AddinSetup project
 1. Navigate to `Quandl.Excel.Addin.Setup -> Product.wxs`
   1. Change the product code (use the helper - `{...}`)
   1. Bump the version number.